pkgxdev/pkgx/README.md

 ## *Now see here fella’, I \*hate\* installers…*

-We feel you—there’s a reason *we wrote a package manager*.
+We feel you—*there’s a reason we wrote a package manager*.

 > <details><summary><i>Installing without the installer</i></summary><br>
 >